-We develop solutions for wireless networking and coordination of flight paths for commercial off-the-shelf minidrone systems with emphasis on applications in disaster management and aerial monitoring.
-Methods range from algorithm design to experimental performance analysis with multiple networked drones in the air.
+We develop solutions for wireless communications and flight path planning in multi-drone systems with application in disaster management and aerial transport.
+Methods range from algorithm design to experimental performance analysis with networked drones in the air.

 Small drones fly routes in an autonomous manner, carry cameras for aerial photography, and transport goods from one place to another.
 The terms “unmanned aerial vehicle (UAV)” and “flying robot” are often used as synonyms for a drone.
 The spectrum of applications is broad, including aerial monitoring of industrial plants and agriculture fields as well as support for first time responders in case of disasters.
 For some applications, it is beneficial if a team of drones rather than a single drone is employed.
 Multiple drones can cover a given area faster or take photos from different perspectives at the same time.
 The development of such multi-drone systems is still at an early stage, such that profound research efforts are needed.

 A team of professors with their groups in Klagenfurt has been working on multi-drone systems since 2008.
 They have developed solutions for wireless networking, movement path planning, distributed decision making and cooperation, aerial imaging, and, more recently, autonomous navigation.
 Research has covered novel algorithms, system-level emulation, and in particular experimental performance evaluations with drones in the air.
 The applications in focus are aerial area monitoring, search and rescue, and delivery of goods.
-Funded projects include cDrones (2008-2012), SINUS (2013-2015), SOSIE (2013-2015), and Forest iMate (2016-2018), and a Karl Popper Science Kolleg in networked autonomous aerial vehicles (2017-2020).
-In this context, Christian Bettstetter and his team have been working on wireless communications including multimedia streaming and distributed coordination including job selection.
+Public funded projects include cDrones (2008-2012), SINUS (2013-2015), SOSIE (2013-2015), Forest iMate (2016-2018), and a Karl Popper Science Kolleg in networked autonomous aerial vehicles (2017-2020).
+In this context, Christian Bettstetter and his team have been mainly working on wireless communications, path planning, and job selection.